dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 ## Issue severity levels
-Each data quality check supports configuring the alerting thresholds at three levels: *warning*, *error*, and *fatal*.
+Each data quality check supports setting the alerting thresholds at three severity levels: *warning*, *error*, and *fatal*.
-DQOps will pass the [sensor](../definition-of-data-quality-sensors.md) (the captured data quality metric, such as a percentage of null values) to all three [data quality rules](../definition-of-data-quality-rules.md), using different thresholds.
+DQOps evaluates the [sensor readout](../definition-of-data-quality-sensors.md) (the captured data quality metric, such as a percentage of null values) by three [data quality rules](../definition-of-data-quality-rules.md), using different alerting thresholds configured as *rule parameters*.
-If rules at multiple severity levels identify a data quality issue (the rule fails), DQOps picks the severity level of the most severe rule that failed in the following order: *fatal*, *error*, and *warning*.
+If multiple rules at different severity levels identify a data quality issue (the rule fails), DQOps picks the severity level of the most severe rule that failed in the following order: *fatal*, *error*, and *warning*.

 The rule severity levels are described below.